Frequently asked questions about changing your address online.

 You will then be able to select the name of the person who is moving out and specify the date on which his or her responsibility will end.
 However, if there are several contract holders and you want to remove more than one, you will need to contact customer services.

 I want to add the name of a new contract holder on my invoice but we are not moving.
 What do I need to do?

 To add another contract holder, you will need to terminate the current contract and create a new one.

 - There is no charge if you make your request online using Hydro‑Québec’s self-service tool

 - If you make your request through a Hydro‑Québec customer service representative, you will be charged a $25 fee (plus taxes)

 In the menu on the left, under Moving, select Remove address to terminate the current contract.
 Then select Add address to create a new group of electricity contract holders and specify the date.
 Please note that the new contract holders must provide their social insurance number.

 I am moving to a new address but I will be temporarily responsible for the electricity bill at my current address.
 Can I deal with this online?

-If, for instance, you are buying a house and you are responsible for the electricity bill at that location as of today, and you will be terminating your responsibility at your former address at a later date, you can notify us of the details of your move using the Change address self-service tool.
+If, for instance, you are buying a house and you are responsible for the electricity bill at that location as of today, and you will be terminating your responsibility at your former address at a later date.
+No fees will be charged if you notify us of the details of your move using the Change address self-service tool.